This is a sponsored guest post by Amy Witt.

 Undoubtedly, magnesium is one of the best supplements to give you the energy boost while you travel.
 This mineral assists hundreds of biochemical reactions in the body, including muscle function and energy production.
 It converts food into energy and helps in moving the blood sugar into the muscles.
 Additionally, it regulates the neurotransmitters and keeps you mentally active as well.
 Not having enough of it can result in chronic fatigue.
+Magnesium and diabetes go hand in hand, so if you are diabetic, make sure you’re taking your daily dosage to stave off any negative influences.
 While eating magnesium-rich foods like quinoa, almonds, spinach, avocado and dark chocolate is a good idea, packing along a magnesium supplement is even better.

 Iodine is another mineral supplement that makes an ideal holiday companion.
 Essentially, it stimulates the thyroid gland, which synthesizes the hormones that are responsible for regulating the metabolism.
 These hormones also play a key role in triggering the release of biochemicals linked with energy production.
 Another benefit of iodine is that it enables the detoxification of blood by flushing out heavy metals such as lead, mercury and aluminum.
 Though seaweed, kelp, tuna, shrimp and even iodized salt can give you iodine, it is smart to pack along a supplement on a holiday.